CleverKeyush/Green-Circuit-App/README.md

 ## Overview

-The **E-Waste Catalog** is a mobile application built with Flutter that helps users manage electronic waste efficiently.
+The **Green Circuit App ** is a mobile application built with Flutter that helps users manage electronic waste efficiently.
 This platform allows users to catalog, track, and recycle their electronic devices, promoting responsible e-waste disposal.

 ## Features